Avondale family Art walk

 restaraunts and food pop ups

-This event will be a great opportunity for restaraunts down Milwaukee such as Friendships chinese, the new RASA, Spicy Taco, and others to vend and sell great food to neighbors.
+This event will be a great opportunity for restaurants down Milwaukee such as Friendship's Chinese, the new RASA, Spicy Taco, and others to sell great food to neighbors.

-Food trucks and pop ups from places like DMEN Tap, Magnifico, and others from around Avondale can join the event.
-There are plenty of opporutnies for restaraunts to set up sidewalk pop up menus for quick bites for the community to try new or existing favorite dishes.
+Food trucks and pop‑ups from places like DMEN Tap, Magnifico, and others from around Avondale can join the event.
+There are plenty of opportunities for restaurants to set up sidewalk pop‑up menus for quick bites for the community to try new or existing favorite dishes.

 Marketing and outreach

-The Arts Committee will gather a list of volunteers to reach out to local businesses, schools, and banks to join the event.
-Marketing for the event can be done by creating sponsored posts on social media, posting on Chicago subreddits, and asking attending artists to share on their social media.
-This event can also be promoted by the aldermen’s offices, in newsletters, and via flyers around the neighborhood.
-The Arts Committee will also engage with other local nonprofits such as the AGA, Elastic, Avondale Arts Chicago, and The Insect Asylum to join and promote the event.
+The Arts Committee will compile a list of volunteers to contact local businesses, schools, and banks about participating in the event.
+Marketing can include sponsored posts on social media, postings to Chicago subreddits, and requests that attending artists share the event on their own social channels.
+The event can also be promoted through aldermen’s offices, newsletters, and flyers distributed around the neighborhood.
+The Arts Committee will engage other local nonprofits—such as the AGA, Elastic, Avondale Arts Chicago, and The Insect Asylum—to participate and help promote the event.
+We may also be able to secure coverage on local news.

 With coordinated promotion through neighborhood channels, we project an attendance of 300–600 participants, including families, children, and local residents.
 This turnout aligns with participation levels seen in similar Chicago neighborhood arts programs and reflects Avondale’s strong engagement with community‑based cultural events.